DR NEIL VANZA - SPECIALIST ANAESTHETIST

 Advantages of Spinal/Epidural Anaesthesia:

-• You avoid a general anaesthetic which is associated with slightly higher risks to the mother and baby
+• Avoids general anaesthesia, which carries slightly higher risks for both mother and baby

 HOME